 You should also choose the Pay my college/stint option for exchange teaching, together with the 'No payment' payment rate.

 Pay me directly - Please use this method for individual payments made to you personally, such as those from colleges other than your own.
 External tutors should also choose this method.

-Pay my department - This option is only relevant in the case of departmentally-organised classes which have been approved by the Senior Tutors' Committee, and which are listed in the Register of Approved Payments.
+Pay my department - This option is only relevant in the case of departmentally-organised classes which have been approved by the Senior Tutors' Committee, and which are listed in the Register of Approved Payments which can be found on Documents page.
 Please check the current list of authorised departments when making claims for departmental teaching.
 Please note that this payment method is not suitable for ULNTF staff.

 Pay by ULNTF - If you are a University Lecturer who is not a Tutorial Fellow but you have chosen to become a ULNTF (University Lecturer with no Tutorial Fellowship), you will have agreed to teach a certain number of hours per week for colleges in return for your salary.
 To ensure that your teaching is counted towards fulfilment of your agreement, please select one of the two 'pay by ULNTF' methods.
 The option 'Pay by ULNTF (new regs)' is for those who are employed under the new regulations scheme.
 The option 'Pay by ULNTF (old regs)' is for those who are employed under the old regulations scheme, which is closed to new members.
 See guidelines for old regulations ULNTF tutors for further information.

 I do not require payment - If payment for your teaching is to go to a faculty, department or institute which is not authorised to use the 'Pay my department' payment method, please select this method and notify your departmental administration team.
 You should also select this method for any teaching done gratis.